BDC Hamburger Icon

 2. Complete and submit IRS Form 940 for Federal Unemployment Tax (FUTA).

-Employers must pay FUTA if they either paid $1,500 or more in employee wages during any calendar quarter of the previous year or if they have at least one employee who worked 20 or more weeks.
+Employers must pay FUTA under two circumstances: if they paid $1,500 or more in employee wages during any calendar quarter of the previous year.
+Or, if they have at least one employee who worked 20 or more weeks.
 Use Form 940 to submit the tax owed for the year by Jan.
 31.

-The employer must calculate the FUTA amount owed each quarter and submit payment when the cumulative annual amount reaches $500.
+The employer must calculate the FUTA amount owed each quarter.
+They then must submit payment when the cumulative annual amount reaches $500.
 If the employer owes less than $500 after one quarter, they can carry it forward to the next quarter until they reach the $500 threshold.

 FYIDid you know